In the Community

 Rosslyn Chapel Trust has developed a number of initiatives to support the local community.
 Residents in the EH25 postcode area can apply for a pass which provides free admission to the Chapel and visitor centre for a year and can then be renewed.
 In recent years, fundraising concerts have been held to support Roslin Primary School, the Friends of Roslin Glen and local charities including the Roslin and Bilston First Responders to purchase a public access defibrilator, Friends of Saltersgate School, Roslin Heritage Society and Midlothian Foodbank.

-The Trust works very closely with the staff and pupils at Roslin Primary School and with local organisations, such as Boys’ Brigade and Guides, providing visits which connect with their activities.
+The Trust works very closely with the staff and pupils at Roslin Primary School and with local organisations, such as The Boys Brigade and Guides, providing visits which connect with their activities.

 Ian Gardner, Director, was appointed a Deputy Lieutenant (DL) by His Majesty’s Lord-Lieutenant of Midlothian in 2016.